parolkar/SmallPE/README.md

 ## Development

+### For the public-facing content and website
-To start the development server:
+The content is managed via nanoc To start the development server:

 ```bash
 bundle exec nanoc view